Top 10 British birds to spot in your garden over the Big Garden Birdwatch 2026

 Goldfinch

-Coming in as the seventh most commonly spotted bird, the goldfinch has very distinctive markings making it easy to spot.
+Coming in as the eighth most commonly spotted bird, the goldfinch has very distinctive markings making it easy to spot.
 They have a bright red face and a yellow wing-patch.
 Their twittering song is also recognisable, and they feed commonly from seed-heads like teasel.
 They measure around 12cm.

 Magpie